 1. Minor Critical Area Permits.
 Notwithstanding any other provision of this chapter, the DSD director may, subject to making the findings set forth below, issue a minor critical area permit, with conditions or limitations as determined by the director.
 Minor critical area permits may be granted only where the director finds:

 a.
-The applicant has provided a report from a qualified consultant wherein the consultant has established a buffer that protects critical areas functions and values and the proposed activity lies outside of the buffer and any applicable setbacks.
-Proposals requesting reduced buffers or buffer averaging require a Type II critical areas permit; or
+The applicant has provided a report from a qualified consultant wherein the consultant has established a buffer that protects critical areas functions and values and the proposed activity lies outside of the consultant’s recommended buffer and any applicable setbacks.
+Where allowed by this Chapter, the consultant may recommend reduced buffers, subject to any codified minimum buffers.
+If mitigation is necessary to meet no net loss, a Type II critical areas permit is required; or

 b.
 The proposed activity is minor in nature (such as utility crossings, development or remodel of 250 square feet or less when no alteration of the critical area will occur, or minimal new landscaping) or creates only temporary impacts, and will have no off-site impacts; or